What is this?

 While in France Lew and Daniel toured the countryside and went to a local AOAI meet in Loewy’s Avanti.
 The car engine didn’t run right, wouldn’t idle, tried to stall out.
 In other words, it was badly in need of a carb overhaul.
 Daniel removed it from the Avanti, Lew popped it into his luggage and flew home with it.

 This is how I refurbish a carburetor.
-It’s completely disassembled, every part is inspected, cleaned, accounted for, parts repaired or new parts installed.
+When it’s completely disassembled, every part is inspected, cleaned, accounted for, parts repaired or new parts installed.

 It’s an honor to be asked to work on another of Loewy’s Avanti.
 Helping preserve these historic, iconic cars is important to me.